 The key to successful viewings

 In order to secure a property we recommend an early viewing.
-We will accompany you throughout so that we are on hand to answer any questions immediately and advise where necessary.
+We will accompany you during the viewing appointment so that we are on hand to answer any questions immediately and advise where necessary.

 Instructing a legal representative